vdsm/virtual-dsm/readme.md

     By default the container uses bridge networking, and uses the same IP as the docker host.

-    If you want to give it a seperate IP address, create a macvlan network that matches your local subnet, for example:
+    If you want to give it a seperate IP address, create a macvlan network.
+For example:

     ```
     $ docker network create -d macvlan \